Built-ins

 zeros rather than spaces.

-The width, precision and alignment prefix (-
+The width, precision and alignment prefix (- or 0) can be used

 with all valid specifiers.
 For example: